jameskaois/ctf-writeups/templates/game.md

 - File searching (`find`, `grep`)

 ## Disclaimer
 These notes are for **educational purposes only**.
-They don’t share actual level passwords but focus on methodology and commands.
+You can depend on it to play OverTheWire Leviathan games.